Great Wolf Lodge Poconos Review

 Great Wolf Lodge is all about the kids.
 Most of the fun centers around the water parks; so if you or your kids aren't keen on getting wet, and staying wet for long periods of time, this is not the place for you.
 But for the rest of us, welcome to waterpalooza!
 With a 78,000-square-foot indoor water park open all year, and a giant outdoor pool area open in summer, there's water, water, and more water: 500,000 filtered gallons a day, to be exact, PH-tested every hour by hand.
 Carpeting throughout the inside of the resort is forgivingly dark, as is the lighting; but even so, this place is well-maintained -- not immaculate -- but well-maintained.
 Wisely, both the indoor and outdoor parks are accessible only through the hotel (not from outside), so feet stay pretty clean.

-Find more Great Wolf Lodges by reading about Great Wolf Resorts.
+Find more Great Wolf Lodges by reading about Great Wolf Lodges.

 Great Wolf Lodge Poconos Reviews